Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Introduction

-This variety of phenomena presents a unique challenge to the established techniques of condensed matter theory, which allow the extraction of universal properties from analyzing a few representative degrees of freedom~\cite{doi1988theory, chaikin1995principles, van2024soft}.
-On the one hand, constituents like polymers self-organize in highly hierarchical ways already in thermodynamic equilibrium~\cite{doi1988theory, cates1990statics, cates2017complex}, creating mesoscopic structures spanning multiple length scales -- sometimes differing by orders of magnitude -- which may result in prolonged relaxation of some degrees of freedom~\cite{iubini2020aging,baiesi2021rise}.
-On the other hand, the highly localized perturbations obtained with modern measurement techniques~\cite{ gomez2015transient, scott2023extracting, volpe2023roadmap, waigh2016advances, furst2017microrheology, zia2018active} limit the applicability of the local equilibrium paradigm of irreversible thermodynamics, which simplifies the analysis of nonequilibrium states close to equilibrium~\cite{chaikin1995principles}.
-Once the system is, albeit locally, far from thermodynamic equilibrium, one expects blue the link between fluctuations and response and the equipartition of energy among degrees of freedom to break down~\cite{baiesi2013update, falasco2016mesoscopic}.
-While the potential for the design of intriguing technological applications~\cite{ewoldt2022designing} is frustrated by such a lack of fundamental understanding of these systems, recent advances~\cite{muenker2024accessing, di2024variance} show that nonequilibrium fluctuations may still serve up crucial realizations.
-This program entails finding broadly applicable indicators of the nonequilibrium microstructure of a complex fluid and connecting them to the experimentally tracked degrees of freedom of the probe.
+Considerable effort has been devoted to understanding complex fluids, including polymers and micellar networks~\cite{gelbart1996new, cates1990statics, cates2017complex}, as well as active soft fluids~\cite{marchetti2013hydrodynamics, cates2015motility, fodor2016far}.
+Recent experimental studies using optical tweezers~\cite{scott2023extracting, volpe2023roadmap} have revealed surprising phenomena such as oscillations and recoil of overdamped particles~\cite{berner2018oscillating, ginot2022recoil}.
+Furthermore, the connection between local microstructure and mechanical behavior has been extended to active matter~\cite{paul2022force, knippenberg2024motility}.
+Most of these studies focused on the average nonlinear mechanical response.
+In analogy to the equilibrium case, where fluctuations and response are linked by the fluctuation-dissipation theorem~\cite{marconi2008fluctuation}, the question arises of characterizing the fluctuations typical of these setups, which necessarily bear the hallmark of nonequilibrium~\cite{muenker2024accessing, di2024variance}.

-In the paradigmatic case of a micro-probe dragged at a constant speed in a multi-component fluid~\cite{jain2021two}, the localized driving protocol leads to multi-step curves for the nonlinear friction and to discrepancies between microscopic and macroscopic viscosity, pointing to the onset of non-continuum effect~\cite{chapman2014onset}, where the size and conformation of the fluid's mesoscopic constituents are relevant.
+The components of complex fluids such as polymers or micelles self-organize in highly hierarchical ways in thermodynamic equilibrium~\cite{doi1988theory, cates1990statics, cates2017complex}, creating mesoscopic structures spanning multiple length scales, sometimes differing by orders of magnitude, which may result in prolonged relaxation of some degrees of freedom~\cite{iubini2020aging,baiesi2021rise}.
+Therefore, localized perturbations made through optical tweezers may bring the fluid locally far from thermodynamic equilibrium.
+As a consequence, the universal link between fluctuations and response, and the energy equipartition among degrees of freedom, break down~\cite{baiesi2013update, falasco2016mesoscopic}, and more detailed modeling of the experimental situation is called for.